 There are many fiestas and special occasions in L'Ametlla de Mar, especially during the summer holiday months.
 Some of the regular fiestas include: May or June - Corpus Chris - where the village streets are decorated with carpets of flowers.
 July, Aug - L'Ametlla - Rice and Noodle cooking contests, free open air concerts, displays, etc. July - Tortosa Renaissance Festival, market stalls, street entertainers and dancing.

-Villa Jacaranda is conveniently located for: Salou, Sitges, Cambrils, Calafell, Port Aventura adventure park, the magnificent Templar Castle and village of Miravet, the Ebre Delta nature reserve popular for bird-watching and fishing the mighty River Ebro, Tarragona, Reus and for the golfers, Bonmont Terres Noves, 20 minutes drive away.
+Villa Jacaranda is conveniently located for visiting the following resorts: Salou, Sitges, Cambrils, Calafell, Port Aventura adventure park, Miravet, the Ebre Delta nature reserve, very popular for bird-watching and fishing the River Ebro, Tarragona, Reus and of course Barcelona.

 Places to visit from L'Ametlla de Mar.